jasonwbaxter/SharePointGovernance/Readme.md

 # Governance Quick Start

 I've been reviewing several whitepapers and i'm trying to make this a bit simpler, This is a very broad topic and unique to every organisation & its culture.
+Our [Governance Overview](https://docs.microsoft.com/en-us/sharepoint/governance-overview)

 ## Lifecycles are important